Warriors' McCaw leaves on stretcher after hard fall - Philly

 SACRAMENTO, Calif.
-(AP) - Warriors guard Patrick McCaw was taken away on a stretcher after he fell hard to the floor following a foul by Sacramento's Vince Carter on Saturday night.
+(AP) - Warriors guard Patrick McCaw was taken away on a stretcher after he fell hard to the floor following a foul by Sacramento's Vince Carter during a 112-96 Golden State win Saturday night.

-The team said McCaw would be transported to UC Davis Medical Center for further evaluation.
+McCaw was transported to UC Davis Medical Center for further evaluation, the team said.
+There were no further updates.

+"I just hope he's OK," a visibly distraught Carter said.
+"I play this game because I love it and enjoy it, not to see young guys get hurt.
+He has a bright future.
+You can tell me whatever, it was an accident. ...
+I don't like to see him sitting there in pain saying he can't feel his lower half."

+McCaw drove the baseline and went down with a thud with 41.8 seconds left in the third quarter, hit in the lower body by Carter.
+McCaw lay in agony for about 10 minutes as the arena silenced.

 Players for both teams eventually came to the floor as McCaw was placed on a stretcher and wheeled away with his neck stabilized.
 McCaw, who appeared to be trying to dunk, did a scissor kick in the air over Carter's right shoulder before landing hard on his troublesome back.